eriknson/loop-labs/AUDIO_SETUP.md

 ## Features enabled:

 - ✅ Unique digest subpages at `/digest/audio/[id]`
-- ✅ Text-to-speech generation using Marcel's French accent
+- ✅ Text-to-speech generation using ElevenLabs v3 Alpha with French accent voice (Voice ID: sa2z6gEuOalzawBHvrCV)
 - ✅ Big play button for audio playback
-- ✅ Audio link in digest panel after generation
+- ✅ Audio link embedded in digest content

 The audio digest feature is now fully integrated and ready to use!